OceanEcoWatch/PlasticDetectionService/docs/software_design_documentation.md

 ### Scalability

-- The project should be able to handle a large number of users
+- The project should be able to handle a large amount of data
 - The project should be able to handle a large number of predictions

 ## Architectural Style and Patterns

-The whole system is designed as a serverless, service-based architecture.
+The whole system is designed as a service-based architecture.
 We currently only have two services, the PlasticDetectionService and the PlasticDetectionModel.
 They are loosely-coupled and can easily be interchanged.
 The OceanEcoMapServer acts as a API gateway between the PlasticDetectionService and the frontend web mapping application.
 All components are containerized and deployed on AWS as serverless containers.
 This allows for easy scaling, updating, and deployment.
 The services read and write to the same database, therefore this is a service-based architecture and not a microservices architecture.
 Architectures that were considered as well are the modular monolith for its simplicity and the microkernel architecture for its flexibility and cost-effectiveness.
 Both options are not easily scalable and deployable as the serverless architecture, therefore the service-based architecture was chosen.
 A microservices architecture was also not a good fit at this stage due to the high costs and complexity.

 ## C4 Diagrams: